 Storage efficiency means optimizing infrastructure to gain the most value from a fixed quantity of resources over a given period of time.
-Since you only have so much data storage capacity
+Since you only have so much data storage capacity and budget, the trick is to figure out how to spend the budget to obtain the greatest allocation and utilization efficiency of the capacity you have.

 Allocation efficiency refers to the placement of data into storage in a manner that neither oversubscribes nor underutilizes the available resources.
 It also refers to the efficiency with which resources are allocated to workloads when requested -- part of the agility idea currently being bandied about as a description of effective IT.
 It refers, in part, to inventory management -- optimized allocation efficiency entails just-in-time acquisition and delivery of storage hardware resources to meet storage requirements.
 That's a fancy way of saying that because the cost per gigabyte (GB) of most storage media falls significantly on a year-over-year basis, it's generally more economical to buy storage capacity when needed rather than before it's needed and when it will likely cost more per GB.